Skip to main content

 This is a cross-sectional investigation into neuroimaging in pediatric and adult onset multiple sclerosis, and understanding changes in the brain that happen as a result of biological aging and disease progression.
 The main objectives of this study are to (1) use neuroimaging techniques to understand biological implications of aging on MS disease progression and the brain; (2) determine if blood-brain barrier (BBB) permeability is associated with disease progression; (3) assess the association of BBB breakdown with brain morphometry and microstructure; and (4) evaluate BBB breakdown and RSI for sensitivity to MS progression.
 In order to meet these objectives, we plan to recruit 100 case participants who have been diagnosed with multiple sclerosis, and 100 healthy controls recruited as a comparator group.
 The inclusion of healthy participants will contribute to comparisons with the case population.
 This study will last about 5 years.

 Enrollment Information: This study is open for enrollment.
-Please contact Ashley Fair.
+Please contact Soha Fardad.

 International Multiple Sclerosis Microbiome Study